2023 Solar Incentives Guide for Glastonbury, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers to a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+The term "solar incentives" covers a range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Various types of incentives, such as cash back, discounts or credit towards your monthly utility bill, might be available to you.
-Certain incentives may be handled by the Connecticut government, by your utility company or by county or municipality, while others are federal.
-Some broad categories of solar incentives include:
+Various types of incentives, including cash back, discounts or credit towards your monthly utility bill, may be available to you.
+Some incentives may be offered by the Connecticut government, by your utility company or by county or municipality, while others are federal.
+You might qualify for any of the following types of solar incentives:

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a predetermined percentage of the cost of your solar system.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit; this amount will then decrease slightly on a yearly basis until the current program ends.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 State & Local Solar Incentives